Looking for the best postpartum underwear?

 ANY of the 5 Postpartum panties on the list are great options that you should be very happy with.

 5 Best Postpartum Underwear Reviews

-Always Discreet, Incontinence Underwear
+2. Always Discreet, Incontinence Underwear

-Cons: scented, not eco friendly
+Cons: scented, not eco-friendly

-The ultimate postpartum pants have to be Always Discreet disposables.
-These pants act like underwear and a pad in one.
+The best disposable postpartum underwear has to be Always Discreet disposables.
+These act like underwear and a pad in one.
 No need to deal with leaks or stains panties, just dispose of them once you’re finished.

-We would highly recommend these, even just for night use so you don’t leak any blood onto your bed sheets.
+We would highly recommend these, even just for night use, so you don’t leak any blood onto your bedsheets.

-UpSpring Baby C-Panty
+3. UpSpring Baby C-Panty

 Pros: protects your scar, helps to heal, reduces swelling, comfortable